Insurance comparison site review: how good is Insurify?

 Along with quotes from insurance carriers, Insurify offers helpful definitions of terms commonly found on a car insurance policy, including bodily injury, property damage, collision, comprehensive, roadside assistance, and car rental.

 Insurify’s results are not always consistent: upon multiple distinct visits to the quotes page, Elephant Insurance appeared twice within the results, with one listing showing a quote and another displaying a blank dollar amount and urging customers to “click to quote.”

-Insurify’s results page returns a number of different types of results, some of which allow you to purchase a policy online while others require a phone call.
+Insurify’s results page returns a number of different types of results, most of which will send you to the partner site for binding.
 The cheapest option our tester received through Insurify was from Safeco.
 However, it was for a 12-month policy, not the requested six-month policy duration.
 It gave our tester the option to call them, have them call the tester, or to purchase the policy online.
 When we clicked the buy online option, it directed us to Answer Financial, an insurance agency able to finish transactions fully online or by phone.

 Results from other carriers allowed us the option to “reserve” a rate and to have the carrier call at a later time.
 While most companies listed quotes, some did not.
 Instead, some insurers required users to “click to quote,” which links directly to the insurer’s website.
 Some customer information is carried over to the carrier site, though it’s possible that you may have to manually input your information once there.
 At this point, representatives from the insurance company can help you complete your policy purchase.

 Insurify provides more than just auto insurance quotes.
 Home insurance is another area in which Insurify operates.
-However, this portion of their business is far less developed.
-They ask for very little information about your actual house, which is crucial in order to provide an accurate home insurance quote.
-The results page is rather sparse, with only one quote provided from Hippo, though the chances of this being accurate with so little information are slim.
+However, this portion of the business is far less developed.
+The list of questions in the funnel about your dwelling has increased, making it more likely that they could provide an accurate home insurance quote.
+The results page is rather sparse, with only a few quotes provided from the likes of Travelers and Hippo.